-Note: I started writing this piece about smartwatches in July 2016.
+Note: I started online soda pdf writing this piece about smartwatches in July 2016.
 Many months have passed and this ‘once on the verge of release’ article was shelved.
 Why the wait?
 You’ll find out as you read further…

 Flashback to: Late Summer 2014.
 The first visually attractive smartwatch wooed my interest.
 The summer heat didn’t affect my impression of what a smartwatch could offer.
 Part of the Lenovo family, Motorola’s Moto 360 was the first circular AndroidWear watch released and the shape, for me, was the deal closer.
 Until then all smartwatches had a various rectangular or square shapes which seemed more suited toward manufacturing design.
-Motorola’s circular watch face set me on track with my first smartwatch.
+Motorola’s circular watch face set me on track with my first smartwatch that has review of the top brands.

 The Moto 360 is a good looking watch.
 In many circumstances it looks like a traditional analog watch.
 Motorola did an excellent job in the visual look and feel of the watch.